Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Github/1-Intro-to-github.md

 ---
 title: "1.
-Introduction to GitHub"
+Intro to GitHub"
 ---

 # Welcome to GitHub!